When times change, it is important to stay informed. Here is the latest from our PM and his JobMaking Plan.

 - Business Victoria can help with financial support and advice.

-- The Business Support Fund is now open.
+- The Business Support Fund is now open, but closing very soon.
 Ring them on Ph: 13 22 15 or click through to register.

-- The Victorian Government Job matching service for people displaced from work is now open: Register here
+- The Victorian Government Job matching service is now open: Register here

 - This is a one-stop-shop of info from the Victorian Government (DHHS) There are useful downloadable resources for your workplace in various languages for your workplace.